 We were running into room reservation and set-up problems caused by human errors, last minute requests, and redundancies, as the information was not real time data.
-Changes were made by defining clear and definite processes, by leveraging technology to work off real time data, and by putting safeguards into place to restrict customers making last minute changes.
-Access was restricted to pre-authorized users, and a streamlined process was developed to handle last minute requests.
-Human error and poor communication were the greatest causes of the failures, but with automation replacing manual systems, the redefined process, and lines of communication streamlined, fewer errors occur, customer expectations have a clearer understanding, and there is an increase in satisfaction.
+By leveraging technology to work off real time data, and putting safeguards into place to restrict customers making last minute changes, a streamlined process was developed to handle last minute requests.
+With automation replacing manual systems, the redefined process, and lines of communication streamlined, fewer errors occur now, customer expectations have a clearer understanding, and there is an increase in satisfaction.
 This also resulted in a reduction of program cost and labor of: